kevinsilvatec/crawler_seminovos/README.md

 ## /
 - Method: GET;
-- Função: Test the application;
+- Function: Test the application;

 ## /search
 - Method: POST;
-- Função: Return the cleaned ads of seminovos.com.br;
+- Function: Return the cleaned ads of seminovos.com.br;

 ## /searchad
 - Method: POST;
-- Função: Return the breakdown of a specific ad from seminovos.com.br;
+- Function: Return the breakdown of a specific ad from seminovos.com.br;
 **To more info of the endpoints, view the swagger in:  https://crawlerseminovos.herokuapp.com/swagger**